- What is ABS?

 Our fetal surgeon is qualified to perform surgery on your baby in the womb to free limbs from amniotic bands that threaten to amputate limbs.
 Through ultrasound (link to Diagnostic Testing) guidance, we are able to use small instruments inserted into the uterus to perform a minimally invasive fetoscopy.
 A fetoscope is inserted with an instrument capable of cutting the bands and freeing them from your baby’s limb, fingers or toes.

 Reconstructive surgery after birth may be performed to help correct or repair malformations, such as ring-like constrictions of the limbs, webbed fingers and toes, cleft lip or club foot.
-We have on hand a board-certified pediatric surgeon (link to Bios) who is experienced in a variety of reconstructive surgical techniques to provide your baby with treatment to greatly improve their quality of life.
+We have on hand a board-certified pediatric surgeon who is experienced in a variety of reconstructive surgical techniques to provide your baby with treatment to greatly improve their quality of life.